 Oliver has been very involved in vaccine development and disease research for the industry.

 A veterinary surgeon based in Winchester who obtained his MSc at University of Stirling in 1978.
 He has worked with the trout industry ever since and provides veterinary support for most of the English industry including all of the largest farms.
 He is a founder member of the Fish Veterinary Society and its President for 3 years.
 He provided the template for the standard CEFAS issued biosecurity / health plan, and has supported BTA for many years advising on drugs, welfare, disease, biosecurity etc, joining the board in 2018.
-He is a member of the DEFRA England Implementation Group, and the Veterinary Products Committee.
+He was a member of the DEFRA England Implementation Group, and the Veterinary Products Committee.
 He has lectured internationally on fish, and delivered an excruciating after-dinner speech at the Two Lakes conference.

 Tim has been trout farming in Gloucestershire since 1974 and has sat on the NFU Fish Farming Committee, which then became BTA, since 1977.
 He currently represents the Restocking Sector and holds the portfolio for Welfare, Environment and Water Reform.
 Tim is also actively involved in Predation Issues.